The Causes & Relief Tips for Food allergy Stomach Pain

-So, when looking to get some relief from food allergy stomach pain or undesirable symptoms from food intolerances, where do you start?
+So, when looking to get some relief from food allergy stomach pain, or undesirable symptoms from food intolerances, where do you start?
+Can food allergies cause severe stomach pain?
 How do you know when your symptoms are attributed to an intolerance or allergy?
-What foods are most likely to be problematic and what testing can be done to confirm a diagnosis?
+What foods are most likely to be problematic and what food sensitivity testing can be done to confirm a diagnosis?
 We understand your questions and are going to provide you with all the answers.

 What’s the Difference Between Food Allergy and Food Intolerance?

 A food allergy is an adverse immune response to a normally harmless food, whereas food intolerance is an abnormal chemical reaction within the digestive system.